Envoy at Scale with Gloo Edge

 apiVersion: apps/v1 kind: Deployment metadata: name: echoenv-deployment-1 namespace: default spec: replicas: 1 selector: matchLabels: app: echoenv-1 template: metadata: labels: app: echoenv-1 spec: containers: - name: echoenv-1 image: quay.io/simonkrenger/echoenv imagePullPolicy: IfNotPresent ports: - name: http-port containerPort: 8080 --- apiVersion: v1 kind: Service metadata: name: echoenv-service-1 namespace: default labels: app: echoenv-1 spec: ports: - name: http-port port: 8080 targetPort: http-port protocol: TCP selector: app: echoenv-1

-And I scaled it to 20 replicas.
-Even if I could probably have used less replicas without impacting the results.
+And we can scale it to 20 replicas, even if we could probably use fewer replicas without impacting the results.

-To expose it using Gloo, I created the following
+To expose it using Gloo Edge, we will create the following

 apiVersion: gateway.solo.io/v1 kind: VirtualService metadata: name: default namespace: gloo-system spec: virtualHost: domains: - "*" routes: - matchers: - prefix: / routeAction: single: upstream: name: default-echoenv-service-1-8080 namespace: gloo-system